dxFeed/asciidoc2zendesk/README.md

 ## Disable document publishing
-For testing purposes or during documentation preparation you may need to prevent existing document from publishing to confluence server.
+For testing purposes or during documentation preparation you may need to prevent existing document from being published to zendesk server.
 For this you can use `ZENDESK-HIDDEN` header like this:
 ```
 // prevents document from publication
 // :ZENDESK-HIDDEN: